SushantGagneja/ultra-low-latency-ML-inference-on-FPGA./README.md

-# Ultra-Low-Latency ML inference on constrained FPGA.
+# Ultra-Low-Latency ML Inference on constrained FPGA

 ## Overview
 This repository contains the complete software, firmware, and RTL implementation of a hardware-accelerated Binary Neural Network (BNN) engineered for high-frequency trading (HFT).
 Designed to target resource-constrained silicon (the Renesas SLG47910V FPGA) paired with an ESP32-S3 microcontroller, the system pushes machine learning inference latency to the absolute theoretical limit of the fabric.